 My bottom was driving after having too much to drink with my kids in the car.
 Luckily, I drove a short distance and arrived home safely.
-I say “luckily,” because despite the lack of consequence, I was able to see that dangerous behavior as a low point.
-I was “lucky” I understood right then and there that left unchecked, using Xanax and wine on a daily basis as my only reliable means of stress relief would eventually lead to much worse consequences.
+I say “luckily,” because, despite the lack of consequence, I was able to see that dangerous behavior as a low point.
+I was lucky that I understood right then and there that left unchecked, using Xanax and wine on a daily basis as my only reliable means of stress relief would eventually lead to much worse consequences.
 My low point could definitely be a much lower point and I was willing to work my ass off in recovery to not let that happen.

-But truth be told, that wasn’t my first drunk driving rodeo.
+But truth be told, that wasn’t my first drunk-driving rodeo.
 In my twenties, I drove drunk on a fairly regular basis.
 Many mornings, I would wake up after a night out with a spotty recollection of the night before and not know for certain if my car would be parked in my apartment’s parking space.
 There would be a moment of sheer panic before I peeked through the vertical blinds to check, knowing if it wasn’t there, I’d have no clue where to start looking.
 It wasn’t that I was too embarrassed to ask someone to drive me home from bars or parties or even that I was too cheap to take a taxi—I just never thought I was that drunk until the next day.
-On some level, I knew the behavior wasn’t good and that I was dodging a bullet, but since nothing horrible came to pass, I didn’t worry I was anywhere near the bottom.
+On some level, I knew the behavior wasn’t good and that I was dodging a bullet, but since nothing horrible came to pass, I didn’t worry that I was anywhere near the bottom.
 The denial was strong in this one.

 What if, instead, you brought the bottom up to meet you where you are?
-Maybe rock bottom could be that you cry at night while Googling “Am I an alcoholic?” or that you once again got drunk and texted your ex-boyfriend that you still love him and then didn’t remember it until the next day when he texted you back to please, please stop texting him because his wife doesn’t like it.
-My point is, your rock bottom doesn’t have to sink to The Girl on the Train level despair; you can stop at sick and tired of being sick and tired.
+Maybe rock bottom could be that you cry at night while Googling “Am I an alcoholic?” or that you once again got drunk and texted your ex-boyfriend that you still love him and then didn’t remember it until the next day when he texted you back to say please, please, stop texting him because his wife doesn’t like it.
+My point is, your rock bottom doesn’t have to sink to The Girl on the Train levels of despair; you can stop at just being sick and tired of being sick and tired.